Detecting underlying symmetry-protected topological phases via strange correlators and edge engineering: SPT and its edge modes

 For the 1D case, the coupling between ladders $J_{\perp}=0$.
 We calculate $C_{\rm SC}^{\rm O}(L/2)$ for the diagonal ladder and $C_{\rm SC}^{\rm E}(L/2)$ for the usual ladder.
 We observe that both of them are finite when $L$ goes to infinity, as shown in Fig. \ref{Fig:1Dstrange} (a) and (b), for different rung or diagonal couplings.

 We then calculate the strange order parameter in 2D.
-The Q1D coupled ladder systems are strongly anisotropic; we, therefore, set aspect ratio $R=L/L_{\perp}=4$ to reduce corrections to scaling\cite{Matsumoto2001} and reach linear size up to $L=352$ along the ladder direction.
-The CDLs with $J=J_1=J_2=1$ and weak interladder couplings $J_{\perp} \in [0, 0.17425]$ is in the Q1D Haldane phase\cite{Wang2022}.
+The Q1D coupled ladder systems are strongly anisotropic; therefore, we set the aspect ratio to $R=L/L_{\perp}=4$, where $L=L_x$ is the size along the ladder direction and $L_\perp=L_y$ is the size in the vertical direction.
+The linear size is reached up to $L=352$.
+As demonstrated in Appendix \ref{aspect_ratio}, the critical properties of the AF-dimer transition are not affected by the choice of $R$.

+The CDLs with $J=J_1=J_2=1$ and weak interladder couplings $J_{\perp} \in [0, 0.17425]$ is in the Q1D Haldane phase\cite{Wang2022, Wangz2023}.
 We find that the strange order parameter $C_{\rm sc}^{\rm O}(L/2)$ converges to a finite value when $L\to \infty$ in the Q1D Haldane phase, as shown in Fig. \ref{Fig:2Dstrange} (a).
 This provides direct evidence of a nontrivial SPT order in the Q1D Haldane phase of the weakly coupled diagonal ladders.
 Similarly, as shown in Fig. \ref{Fig:2Dstrange} (b), the strange order parameter $C_{\rm SC}^{\rm E}(L/2)$ also scales to a finite value when $L\to \infty$ in the dimer phase of the coupled usual ladders, which is also known as the dimersized spin-1/2 Heisenberg model.
 This result, combined with the fact that the dimer phase is adiabatically connected to the 1D usual ladder, suggests that the dimer phase of the dimerized sipn-1/2 Heisenberg model is an SPT, which is topologically nontrivial.